surniaulula/wpsso/readme.txt

 **Version 3.46.1 (2017/09/15)**

-The last version of WPSSO (Core Plugin) that shared a common code-base with NextGEN Facebook v8.46.1.
-New features and improvements in future versions of WPSSO (Core Plugin) will not be back-ported to NextGEN Facebook.
+The last version of WPSSO Core that shared a common code-base with NextGEN Facebook v8.46.1.
+New features and improvements in future versions of the WPSSO Core plugin will not be back-ported to the NextGEN Facebook plugin.

 * *New Features*
 	* None